 I have a background in English Literature (Goldsmiths, University of London - BA hons, 1st class).
-This lifelong passion doubtless influenced my choice of profession and continues to inform my practice as, for me, an interest in literature is interwoven with an interest in people - their struggles, successes, and the endless creativity of the human mind.
-Authors strive to depict the complexity and richness of human experience, inviting us into a deeply personal exploration of their own minds and those of their characters.
+This lifelong passion doubtless influenced my choice of profession and continues to inform my practice as, for me, an interest in literature is interwoven with an interest in people.
+Authors strive to depict the complexity and richness of human experience, inviting us into a personal exploration of their own minds and those of their characters.
 I find it a great privilege that in the therapy room a similar invitation can be extended as we create a space in which a client may consider and develop who they are and how they want to live.

 Where I Practice

 I see clients at The Sheffield Wellness Centre, a holistic environment that provides a space from which a wide variety of practitioners can work.
 Services include counselling, psychotherapy, hypnotherapy, yoga, massage, and birth and baby classes.

 The rooms are comfortable, private, and well furnished - providing an ideal environment for counselling and psychotherapy.

 The centre is located at 653 Abbeydale Road and is easy to reach both by car and bus.